gagandeep/Web-Architecture-Evolution/Prologue.md

 This book will try to cover evolution of individual technologies that are involved in current Web Architectures.
 Book will also cover combination of those technologies and what evolution they bring to the Web Architecture Domain.

+This book will try to cover Architecture as well as perspective to how we reached to that Architecture itself.

 ## Why not this book?

 If you like gist of the things but not whole story of why those things then this book is not for you.
 If you don't ask question about why am I doing this or Why am I suppose to do thing in certain way then this is not the book for you.
 There might be other authors or bloggers or other content creators that might suits you best.

 ## References